Policies and ProceduresDave Sedcole2019-07-24T10:21:16+00:00

 Definitions of Child Abuse

-Child abuse refers to the harming (whether physically, amotionally or sexually), ill treatment, abuse, neglect, or serious deprivation of any child/tamariki, young person/rangatahi (Section 14B Children, Young Persons, and Their Families Act 1989).
-This includes actual, potential and suspected abuse.
+Child abuse refers to the harming (whether physically, emotionally or sexually), ill treatment, abuse, neglect, or serious deprivation of any child/tamariki, young person/rangatahi (Section 14B Children, Young Persons, and Their Families Act 1989).
+This includes actual, potential and suspected abuse

 Physical abuse – any acts that may result in physical harm of a child or young person.

 Sexual abuse – any acts that involve forcing or enticing a child to take part in sexual activities, including child sexual exploitation, whether or not they are aware of what is happening.

 Emotional abuse – any act or omission that results in adverse or impaired psychological, social, intellectual and emotional functioning or development.

 Neglect – the persistent failure to meet a child’s basic physical or psychological needs, leading to adverse or impaired physical or emotional functioning or development.

 It is important to be aware that children can harm other children.
 These behaviours are outside of what may be considered normal range, and can extend to bullying, violence or sexual assault.
 Therefore when a child alleges inappropriate harmful behaviour by another child then the child protection procedures outlined in this policy must be followed for both.

 For information about identifying child abuse see: